Get your animated email signature!

-Initially I've spend like an hour to make the first piece for myself but now I was facing like 20 pieces to go, all kinds of names with different characters and I needed to somehow simplify, maybe automate the process.
+Initially, I've spent like an hour making my email signature but now I was facing like 20 orders, all kinds of names with different characters and I needed to somehow simplify, maybe automate the process.
 After some trial end error (I was trying to mask and reveal text from an image, duh!)
-I decided that I was going to pen tool the entire font, animate the stroke and have all that so you don't have to... and so i did.
+I decided that I was going to pen tool all the letters so you don't have to... and so i did.
 It was a tedious process but my pen tool skills are pretty on point so it was all done in about 2hours.
-Below you can see the the final project file where the magic takes place.
+Below you can see the final project file where the magic takes place.

 The usage of this is pretty straight forward:

 - you just drag the first letter into the viewport, move the timeline where the animation of the first letter stops and drag and place the next letter.

 - all the letters are placed in a separate composition and every letter animates individually.

 - as long as the compositions are aligned horizontally the letters should work perfectly, no needing for vertical adjustment for individual letters.
 As you can see in the example above all the compositions are aligned except for the one who has the coma for the t.

 - when animating you would like to keep in mind that if you have two words it would be nice to have a larger animation brake between the words to give it a natural feel.

 - when exporting for email I use After Effects frame by frame export, open all frames in Photoshop as a sequence (it’s only a checkbox) and save as a .gif with the option to play only once so when you open the mail, the signature plays until the end and it stops at the last frame.